Lian-D/Walmart-Mario-Maker/milestones.md

 ## Summary Of Progress
 We have decided on the technology stack for this project, and as seen above, the division of responsibilities and roadmap.
 We will now begin finalizing the grammar.

+# Milestone 3

+## User Study Example

+We gave our first user study this task to implement

+Task 1: Create a level that has:

+A green button
+2 doors that connect to each other
+Create 2 terrain types called “grass” and “dirt”
+Have the grass terrain cover the entire bottom of the level do you think this is specific enough to be useful for an initial user study?

+## User Study Feedback
+We have started with our user studies and had our users try to implement simple tasks in our program.
+Here is the feedback that we have been given.

+- How many spaces do I need to put in?
+- Does capitalization matter?
+- What colours are allowed?
+- Does level need to be at the end?
+- How does the index work with the positioning?
+Does it start at 0 or 1?
+- Requirements for level isn't super specific
+- How does order matter?
+- Valuable set range: more clear boundaries for each conditions
+- Terrain and if then statement was the most confusing part of the problem
+- OR keyword is better than the |, not everyone would know what the | symbol means

+## What we have implemented

+- Basic Demo has been created
+- Collision detection for platforms, ground, enemies and win conditions (door)
+- Hard coded game that player can control

+## What we need to implement

+- Fix some bugs with platforming
+- Collectibles such as coins
+- Button triggers
+- Back-end that interprets DSL